 With the pound lower, the cost of the stay will be lower but the airfare to get there might also be affected by Brexit.
 EU’s removal of the old bilateral restrictions on air service agreements and the introduction of more open competition on routes between Union countries lowered the European airfares considerably but the UK now has the power to vote on their own restrictions and agreements.
 Even international travel to and from the UK could be lowered depending on the agreements.

-For reward points travellers like me, all these changes still affect the total cost of travelling.
+For reward points travelers like me, all these changes still affect the total cost of traveling.
 Even if you can benefit from free airfare and hotels through reward points, the general cost per day of the stay could greatly decrease if the pound drops.

-In conclusion, I think that Brexit can be great for savers and travellers alike.
+In conclusion, I think that Brexit can be great for savers and travelers alike.
 I hope the best for this beautiful country!
 Xyz.